1kc/razer-macos/README.md

 ## Device support

 All Razer keybords are supported, with other peripherals being added in the future.
-For a complete list of supported keyboards see here [openrazer](https://openrazer.github.io).
+For a complete list of supported keyboards see [openrazer](https://openrazer.github.io).

 Confirmed working for: